For many of our senior citizens, especially the ones retired and living alone or in a long term-care facility, companionship can be a big challenge.

 Although most of them prefer a busy and active lifestyle, most often they feel secluded and alone with a lack of desire to get up, prepare meals and keep active.

-As research has shown us an active lifestyle within our senior citizen communities will help them with mobility issues, less muscle pain and by having a companion it has also shown a decrease in depression, dementia and Alzheimer’s amongst them.
+As research has shown us, an active lifestyle within our senior citizen communities will help them with mobility issues and muscle pain by having a friendly companion.
+It has also shown a decrease in depression, dementia and Alzheimer’s amongst them.

 VTRAC Elderly Care Assistant

 With extensive research working with physicians, caregivers, industry experts and researchers we are pleased to introduce VECA (VTRAC Elderly Care Assistant) solutions.
 VECA is designed to provide support to seniors to stay physically, mentally and socially engaged.

 Our solutions can be provided through a user-friendly software or used in combination with our social robots.